Saturday, January 25, 2020

 Sounds

-The audio is both great and weird.
-Don't get me wrong, the theme tune is incredible, something I've loved throughout the decades and never gets old (have a listen below).
-Also, the sound effects work well but it's that strange background "tune" that adds a spark of brilliance to the overall atmosphere.
-A lot of effort went into making this game.
+The audio is both great and bizarre.
+Don't get me wrong, the theme tune is incredible, something I've loved throughout the decades (have a listen below).
+Also, the sound effects work well but that strange background "tune" adds a spark of brilliance to the atmosphere.
+Yep, a lot of effort went into making this game.

 What do you reckon?
 Funky tune, right?
 Let me know in the comments below.